 Where: South Dakota

 Cosmic Connection: I don't think of myself as the kind of person who talks about the “golden age” of anything.
 But if I were, I would be tempted to mourn the golden age of magazines.
 I worked at Conde Nast when it was at 350 Madison, an imposing building that felt as Citizen Kane as publishing gets.
 I expensed my lunches.
 I flew business class.
 One of my last truly great magazine assignments was for Elle.
 I was one of four writers charged with the task of shopping across America.
-I started in Seattle, in a borrowed Range Rover, and drove to Chicago over five days, browsing through vintage stores, resort boutiques and Ikram several years before Michelle Obama put it on the map.
+I started in Seattle in a borrowed Range Rover and drove to Chicago over five days, browsing through vintage stores, resort boutiques, and Ikram several years before Michelle Obama put it on the map.
 I boldly asked my very new boyfriend to make the drive with me.
 My friends said that we would break up somewhere in Montana or get married.
-By the time we made it to the Badlands of South Dakota, and spent the afternoon scrambling across those pink striped rocky outcroppings exactly in the middle of nowhere, it was clear that no one was breaking up with anyone.
+By the time we made it to the Badlands of South Dakota and spent the afternoon scrambling across those pink striped rocky outcroppings exactly in the middle of nowhere, it was clear that no one was breaking up with anyone.
 Ever.
 I was made bolder by those vast, dramatic spaces, and felt braver (by proxy) to make a big swing with relationships again.

 Where: Big Island, Hawaii

-Cosmic Connection: It’s foolish to wish time to move faster, especially as a parent, but I'd be lying if I said that we weren't counting the minutes until our kids could go for a decent hike.
+Cosmic Connection: It’s foolish to wish time moved faster, especially as a parent, but I'd be lying if I said that we weren't counting the minutes until our kids could go for a decent hike.
 Before Christmas this year we went to Volcanoes, for all of the reasons I mentioned above.
 We also wanted to show them that when stress starts to cloud your thinking, the best way to clear your head is to get outside and take a walk, preferably up and down a mountain under a clear sky.
 It doesn't fix anything, but it can start the process of healing.